pinellolab/haystack_bio/README.md

 **Note:** If you are running haystack_hotspots using bigwig files you need to add the option: **--input_is_bigwig**

 The **haystack_download_genome** command allows you to download and add a reference genomes from UCSC to ***haystack_bio*** in the appropriate format.
 To download a  particular genome run:

 	 haystack_download_genome genome_name

-Note: Probably you do not need to call this command explicitly since it is called automatically when you run the pipeline.
+Probably you do not need to call this command explicitly since it is called automatically when you run the pipeline.

 Other Installation Options
 -------------------